PCottalorda/Springer-Covid-19-book-fest/README.md

 ```
 python download_springer_free_books.py --dry-run
 ```
 Springer provides its books in both ePub and PDF format.
-The files to download weight around 11 Go, hence the process can take several hours.
+The files weight around 11 Go, hence the process can take several hours.
 We provide options if you don't want the ePubs or PDFs but please be careful that some books are only available in PDF.
 ```
 python download_springer_free_books.py --no-ebook
 ```